-From 2008 through 2009 The Gathering debuted as a band with a select group featuring Jesse Sharps, Dwight Trible, Miguel Atwood-Ferguson, Thomas Stones, Nick Rosen, and several others, The group performed at several festivals and venues around the Los Angeles area, including the 2009 Angel City Jazz, Leimert Park Jazz Festival, Central Avenue Jazz Festival and at venues such as the Pasadena Levitt Pavilion and Jazz Bakery.
-In 2010 The Gathering performed and recorded “Justice”, a song by Abdul Salim at The Jazz Bakery in celebration of the election of Barack Obama.
+From 2008 through 2009 The Gathering debuted as a band with a select group featuring Jesse Sharps, Dwight Trible, Miguel Atwood-Ferguson, Thomas Stones, Nick Rosen, and several others, The group performed at several festivals and venues around the Los Angeles area, including the 2009 Angel City Jazz Festival, Leimert Park Jazz Festival, Central Avenue Jazz Festival and at venues such as the Pasadena Levitt Pavilion, and Jazz Bakery.
+In November 2008 The Gathering performed and recorded “Justice”, a song by Abdul Salim at The Jazz Bakery in celebration of the election of Barack Obama.
 A digital release of the recording can be found by clicking here.

 The band has continued to perform at festivals and venues around the Los Angeles region and continues to branch out and evolve, embracing new players and musical explorations.
 In 2018 the band performed a memorial concert for Steve Smith at The World Stage in Leimert Park (Pictured left).
 Steve Smith was a local Los Angeles trumpet player and a longtime key member of The Pan Afrikan Peoples Arkestra.
 He helped Jesse Sharps in preserving the music transcripts of the Pan Afrikan Peoples Arkestra when Jesse was in town back in 2005.